Yanks Air Museum

+The Yanks Air Museum is an aviation museum located at Chino Airport in Chino, California, established in 1972.

+Mission

-The Yanks Air Museum is an aviation museum dedicated to exhibiting, preserving and restoring American aircraft and artifacts in order to show the evolution of American aviation, located at Chino Airport in Chino, California.
+Yanks Air Museum is dedicated to exhibiting, preserving and restoring American aircraft and artifacts in order to show the evolution of American aviation.

 History

 A pair of F-14s at the museum were seized by the U.S. Navy in 2007 over concerns that the aircraft were not sufficiently demilitarized before being acquired.

 2024 plane crash

 On 15 June 2024, a twin-engine Lockheed 12 Electra owned by the museum crashed on take-off during a Father's Day event.
-Two people, including the operator of the museum Frank Wright, were killed.
+Two people, including the operator of the museum, Frank Wright, were killed.
 According to the FAA, the National Transportation Safety Board will investigate the incident.

 Facilities

 Chino facility and exhibits

 Yanks Air Museum houses one of the largest and most historically significant collections of American aircraft including the World War II fighters, dive and torpedo bombers.
 The aircraft collection begins with the 1903 Wright Flyer (only replica in collection) and continues through the 1980s era represented by the F-15 Eagle, F-16 Fighting Falcon and Blue Angels F/A-18 Hornet.
 The collection exceeds 190 aircraft, with some being the last survivors of their type.
 Yanks restores all aircraft to airworthy condition, and in the restoration of these rare aircraft only original factory specifications and materials are used.

 The Chino facility encompasses 176000 sqft under roof and covers 10 acre.
 In addition to the display hangars, public access is permitted, on a supervised basis, to the main restoration hangar and boneyard where historic aircraft are in various stages of restoration.
 Some of the aircraft will not be flown due to their rarity, but are restored to fully airworthy condition.